 CT can help diagnose head and spine injuries, lung and liver disease, cancer, tumors, blood clots, internal bleeding and a host of other diseases and injuries.
 The test is often used when fast diagnosis is critical – it can be lifesaving for auto accident victims and other emergency department patients.

 Unlike other imaging techniques, such as x-ray and MRI, CT has the ability to image a combination of soft tissue, bone and blood vessels.
 This capability proves very useful in evaluating the chest and the abdomen, making the modality a preferred method for diagnosing cancers such as lung, liver and pancreatic among others.
 Advanced CT systems also are being used extensively in detecting heart disease and other vascular conditions.

 Depending on the type of study, you may also receive a contrast medium.
 This is a dye that increases the quality of the CT images.
-The contrast medium may be administered orally, or by injection, or both.
 Some patients report a warm feeling or an unusual taste in their mouth from the contrast medium.

-For abdominal and/or pelvic CT exam – have nothing to eat or drink for the 4 hours prior to your exam.
-Also, you will need to drink an oral contrast mixture before arriving for your appointment.
-If this mixture is not available at your doctor’s office, you may pick it up at our office.
-This mixture makes certain internal structures easier to see during the exam.
+For abdominal and/or pelvic CT exam – have nothing to eat for the 4 hours prior to your exam and drink 32 ounces of water before the exam.
 Any medication prescribed by your physician should be taken as directed.